Malignant Peritoneal Mesothelioma

 How Peritoneal Mesothelioma Develops

-Whether they get there through inhalation or ingestion, asbestos fibers in the abdomen become embedded in the cells of the peritoneum.
-There they trigger inflammation and damage.
+Whether they get there through inhalation or ingestion, asbestos fibers in the abdomen become embedded in the peritoneum cells.
+There, they trigger inflammation and damage.

-Cellular damage can lead to those cells becoming cancerous, growing and dividing out of control.
-They then develop into tumors that may spread further, through the peritoneum and to other tissues and organs.
+Cellular damage can lead to cancerous cells that grow and divide out of control.
+These cells then develop into tumors that may spread further through the peritoneum to other tissues and organs.

 What Are the Symptoms of Peritoneal Mesothelioma?